JOsborne80/osticket-prereqs/README.md

   Next we will change the file to allow permissions for everyone.

   Fill out osTicket Basic Installation information.
+Leave the Database Settings information for a bit later.
 </p>

 <p>